marcoaam/shopping-website/README.md

 Clothes Shopping Website
 =======================

-A responsive Website for shopping clothes build in Sinatra.
+A responsive Website for shopping clothes build using Sinatra.

 Technologies
 ------------